gradadvice/gradadvice.github.io/about.md

 # About PhD Advice Hub

-PhD Advice Hub is a community-driven project aimed at connecting PhD students, researchers, and academics worldwide.
-The goal is to create a comprehensive directory of people in academia, making it easier to discover collaborators, mentors, and peers in your field.
+This hub is a community-driven project connecting prospective Greek MSc and PhD students with compatriots already studying abroad.
+It's still a work in progress, but our goal is to create a comprehensive directory where students can find peers in their field, seek guidance, and share insights about the postgraduate journey.

 ## Mission

 Our mission is to:
-- Connect PhD students and researchers across disciplines
+- Connect Greek MSc and PhD students across disciplines and institutions
-- Facilitate collaboration and knowledge sharing
+- Provide a platform for sharing advice, experiences, and resources
-- Build a supportive academic community
+- Foster a supportive academic community within the Greek diaspora
-- Make it easier to find people with similar research interests
-- Help students and researchers feel less isolated in their academic journey
+- Help prospective students make informed decisions about studying abroad

 ## How to Add Your Profile

 This is an open-source project hosted on GitHub.
 We welcome profiles from:
-- Current PhD students
+- Current MSc and PhD students studying abroad
 - Postdoctoral researchers
-- Faculty and professors
-- Academic professionals
+- Any Greek academic willing to share their experience/help

 To add your profile:
 1. Visit our [GitHub repository](https://github.com/stogiannidis/phd-advice-hub)